Table of Contents

 Cooking Tips for Spicy Lovers

-- Use Gloves: Always wear gloves when handling hot peppers to avoid transferring capsaicin to your skin or eyes.
+- Use Gloves: Always wear nitrile gloves when handling hot peppers; latex is ineffective against capsaicin penetration.

 Buying Guide for Spicy Enthusiasts